-University of Kentucky MBA alum, Ben Hodson, is the Director of US Operations for Weber-Stephen Products, LLC, which is the world’s premier manufacturer of charcoal, gas, electric and pellet grills, grilling accessories, award-winning cookbooks, and mobile applications.
-In this role, Ben manages the production teams at their Huntley, IL facility where they manufacture charcoal and gas grills.
+University of Kentucky MBA alum, Ben Hodson, is the director of US operations for Weber-Stephen Products, LLC, which is the world’s premier manufacturer of charcoal, gas, electric and pellet grills, grilling accessories, award-winning cookbooks, and mobile applications.
+In this role, Ben manages the production teams at their Huntley, Ill. facility where they manufacture charcoal and gas grills.

-"We are a passionate team who works diligently to ensure friends and families around the world can come together around our grills," says Ben.
+"We are a passionate team who works diligently to ensure friends and families around the world can come together around our grills," says Hodson.

 Weber-Stephen Products (better known as Weber Grills) pioneered the iconic kettle-style charcoal grill in 1952.
 Since then, Weber has continued innovating charcoal and gas grills to the enjoyment of people in backyards everywhere.